alexrp/atomique/README.md

 in practice, it's easier to reason about a single memory order for the whole operation.

-### Why does Atomique use both `Interlocked` and `Volatile`?

-As bad as it is to rely on these classes to synchronize on the same lock, it is the only option with the current atomic APIs in the .NET Framework.

-The good news is that both Microsoft .NET and Mono do this.

 ### Why is there no signal/compiler barrier?

 C++11 has the `atomic_signal_fence` function which does nothing at runtime, but